-Patients often look for treatments other than prescription medications.
-Some patients have found resolution to their vertigo through chiropractic care.
+Patients often look for alternative treatments.
+Some patients have found resolution for their vertigo through chiropractic care.
 Chiropractic care has been shown to reduce the symptoms associated with vertigo.

 What is the relationship of the neck to vertigo?

 First, what is vertigo?

 The origins are often unknown.
 Therefore, it is best described by its symptoms: recurring dizziness, spinning sensations, and a loss of balance.
 In other words, the brain becomes confused.
 It tells the body that the room is spinning even when it’s not.
 In addition, severe cases may include nausea, vomiting, tinnitus (ringing in the ears), and blurred vision.

 However, it’s not dizziness alone (which can happen for a variety of reasons).
 It’s dizziness that occurs repeatedly, often based on changes to the position of the head.
 Vertigo-like symptoms often come with other health problems, like Meniere’s Disease, Migraines, and inner-ear infection.

 When vertigo happens without a connection to any other symptoms, it is often called Benign paroxysmal positional vertigo (BPPV).
 This type is often caused by calcium deposits in the inner ear.
 These deposits are known as canalithiasis and will shift when the head moves.
 As a result, the body has difficulty maintaining balance.

 Head trauma and the neck

 What causes vertigo in cases where the doctors can find an origin to the problem?

 BPPV is often associated with a minor to severe blow to your head.
 That means vertigo may actually be the result of a spinal problem, and not just a problem inside the brain.